pkarsy/TasmotaBerryTime/ds3231/README.md

 ## Breakout battery problem

 ![DS3231 breakout](ds3231.jpg)

 The most popular (on online stores) breakout, has a weird design choice.
-In particular it has a primitive charging circuitry (a diode and a resistor in series) and is trying to charge a rechargeable battery (LIR2032) .
+In particular it has a primitive charging circuitry (a diode and a resistor in series) and is trying to charge a rechargeable battery (LIR2032).
 Most of the time however the breakout is sold with a normal (CR2032) or no battery at all.
 The use of a rechargeable battery is a somewhat problematic choice anyway :

-- The availability or LIR2032 is small.
-And it is more expensive than CR2032.
+- The LIR2032 is no nearly as common, and it is more expensive than CR2032.
-- It has a very low capacity and probably a limited shelf life.
+- It has a very low capacity and higher shelf discharge rate than CR2032.
-- With ESP(or any other 3.3V MCU) we want the DS3231-VCC to be 3.3V and the LIR2032 cannot be charged.
+- With ESP(or any other 3.3V MCU) we want the DS3231-VCC to be 3.3V and the LIR2032 cannot be charged with this voltage.
 - It seems the chemistry of LIR does not allow for deep discharge, so it is destroyed if fully discharged.
+Not sure about this.

 For the above reasons use the very common CR2032.
 It can last 10 years according to data sheets.
 To avoid damaging the non rechargeable CR2032 cell, you must de-solder the diode (or the resistor).